sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 14) "2"
 15) "acknowledged"
 16) "false"
-127.0.0.1:6379[6]
+17) "revision"
+18) "0"
 ```

 Schema for ALARM_STATS table is as below.
 When an alarm of particular severity is cleared,
 the corresponding severity counter is decremented.
 ```
 ALARM_STATS Table:
 ==============================